petabyt/mlinstall/README.md

 **This is not guaranteed to work or not brick
 your camera.
 Use at your own risk**

+If you would like a lower-level alternative, check out
+my fork of ptpcam: https://github.com/petabyt/ptpcam

 # TODO:
 Feel free to send a pull request.
 - [x] - Enable/Disable boot disk